aehwany/Online-sky_room-Game/README.md

 # Play online at

-http://www.cs.mcgill.ca/~aanich/cgi-bin/room.html  (currently not working because the McGill server hosting this URL is not available)
+http://www.cs.mcgill.ca/~aanich/cgi-bin/room.html  (currently not working because the McGill server account hosting this URL is not available)